-LGBT people can feel shame and bias.
+LGBTQ people can feel shame and bias.
 They may find it hard to receive good health care.
 They may also have less healthcare options.
 Many may feel that health care providers do not know their health needs.
-The list below gives information about common health and wellness topics within the LGBT community.
+The list below gives information about common health and wellness topics within the LGBTQ community.
 While these may not affect everyone, these are important health concerns.

-The LGBT community experiences some cancers more often.
-Lesbian women have a higher chance of getting breast cancer and some gynecological cancers.
-Gay and bisexual men have anal cancer more often, more so if HIV-infected.
+The LGBTQ community experiences some cancers more often.
+Lesbian and bisexual women have a higher chance of getting breast cancer and some gynecological cancers.
+Gay and bisexual men have a greater risk of anal cancer, more so if HIV-infected.
 Tests can be done to check for cancer.
 Talk with a healthcare provider about how and when to check for cancer.

 The Abramson Cancer Center provides a full range of cancer treatment.
 To locate a Penn cancer specialist or to schedule an appointment for cancer screening, call 800-789-7366 (PENN).